Best Nylon String Guitar Shortlist – Price Points $100 to $1000

 • Types of guitars with nylon strings that were excluded: Travel & Silent Guitars

-With these criteria in hand, we looked at the individual guitars that the major retailers in the USA listed as their most popular models and selected the most promising 66 guitars to process for their Gearank rating scores.
-The Gearank Algorithm processed more than 9,900 reviews and ratings during this process, including the most recent ones, to produce the rating scores out of 100 that you see above.
+With these criteria in hand, we looked at the individual guitars that the major retailers in the USA listed as their most popular models.
+We selected the most promising 68 guitars to process for their Gearank rating scores.
+The Gearank Algorithm processed more than 10,400 reviews and ratings during this process.
+It includes the most recent ones to produce the rating scores out of 100 that you see above.

 About the Author and Contributors